Crab Defense (boxing style): Hook cover

 A hook cover is a defense against a hook punch where a boxer raises their hand up, bending the elbow as if answering a phone creating a position where the glove covers the head against the hook.
 The chin is also tucked while covering.
 The boxer may also slightly lean the upper body away from the incoming hook, coordinating this lean with a small step or shift in their weight to maintain balance and create space for a counter.
-While hook covers are a common defense in boxing, Crab style fighters are unique as they primarily only use a hook cover to defend against hooks to their rear side.
-While a hook cover is common among Crab Style boxers, it is less common among Crab Style fighters in other martial arts as it is less effective against kicks.
+While hook covers are a common defense in boxing, crab style fighters are unique as they primarily only use a hook cover to defend against hooks to their rear side.
+From a closed stance a crab style fighter must turn their waist towards the incoming hook while using a hook cover to be able to shoulder block, shoulder roll or elbow block a follow-up cross.
+If the boxer does not turn their waist the hook will pin the boxer's glove to their head making them unable to turn their waist to shoulder block, shoulder roll or reverse elbow block a follow up cross, with the low lead this will leave them open to being hit by the cross.
+While a hook cover is common among crab style boxers, it is less common among crab style fighters in other martial arts as it is less effective against kicks.